soypilarm/soypilarm/README.md

 - 👋 Hi, I’m Pilar
 - 👀 I’m highly motivated, disciplined and a fast learner.
 And i'm entirely self-taught.
 - 🌱 I’m currently learning Full Stack Development
-- 📫 How to reach me > Twitter @soypilarm

 <!---
 soypilarm/soypilarm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.